 The brand has a sizable social media and digital presence, which has received renewed focus in recent years.
 This has been driven by the need to better engage with customers and also be visible on platforms where target or future customers spend time online.
 The brand has an active Facebook page, a Twitter account, Instagram page, a Google+ community, a Pinterest page and a video channel on YouTube.
 In 2015, Starbucks collaborated with Duracell Powermat to roll out wireless charging in its UK stores, thereby adding to the customer experience and bringing digital innovation into its stores.

 The brand invests heavily and believes strongly in mobile marketing.
 It has embraced digital innovation by developing and rolling out a Starbucks app for paying for products, tipping baristas, earning and redeeming rewards.
-It currently has 13 million Starbucks Rewards members, approximately 9 million mobile paying customers and more than USD 6 billion loaded onto prepaid Starbucks Cards in North America in 2016 alone.
+As at December 2019, it has 17 million Starbucks Rewards members in US and 10 million members in China.
+In April 2019, it responded to customer feedback and tweaked the Rewards program mechanics to enable occasional customers to redeem their stars more quickly for beverages.
 Besides its success in using technologies like QR codes, coupon downloads and virtual gift cards in its promotional campaigns, Starbucks has leveraged on Artificial Intelligence to allow customers to place their orders via voice command or messaging interface through the mobile app.
 This has resulted in a tangible increase in customer engagement, reflected by a 20% increase in Starbucks Rewards member spend.

 A brand campaign has the purpose of developing a brand with the aid of communication.
 In 2014, Starbucks launched its first global brand campaign titled “Meet me at Starbucks”.
 The campaign chronicles a day in the life of Starbucks through a mini-documentary format.
 The campaign was shot in 59 different stores located in 28 different countries, using 39 local filmmakers, 10 local photographers and one director coordinating all the people involved.